-As a certified meditation teacher you will likely be asked to present meditation classes and lead programs in a variety of settings.
-We'll teach you how to do just that--whether you are invited to present at a lunch-and-learn at a corporate headquarters, or to a classroom full of kids who want an experience of mindfulness.
+As a certified meditation and mindfulness teacher you will likely be asked to present meditation classes and lead programs in a variety of settings.
+We'll teach you how to do just that--whether you're invited to present during a lunch-and-learn at a corporate headquarters, or to a classroom full of kids who want an experience of mindfulness.
 You'll have everything you need to do it!

 Questions?
 Contact an admissions counselor: (928) 204-0067

 Apply to be a Meditation Teacher

 There are rolling admissions for the Meditation Teacher Academy.
 To apply, you must submit:

 - The Student Application & Health Information Form

 - A 200–500 word essay on why you would like to become a meditation teacher